80/20 Ground Beef vs. 90/10: Which Is Better for Carnivore?

 The average price of ground beef in the United States was around $4.50 per pound in 2020, according to the Bureau of Labor Statistics (BLS).

-When Can You Use Ground Beef 80/20 and 90/10?
+Use Cases of Ground Beef 80/20 and 90/10?

 Due to its rich and moist texture, you can also use it in meatballs and meatloaf without worrying about drying out.